How to Manage Salesforce Licensing in Certero

 6. Use the cost data to evaluate whether each package justifies its ongoing subscription at renewal time.

 Tip: The AppExchange marketplace lists current pricing for managed packages.
 Compare the listed pricing against your agreement terms to verify you are on the correct plan.
-Certero's unit cost data combined with utilization visibility gives you the evidence you need to renegotiate, consolidate, or remove packages at renewal.
+Certero's unit cost data combined with utilisation visibility gives you the evidence you need to renegotiate, consolidate, or remove packages at renewal.

 Permission sets